Adallcode/WeatherApp/README.md

 # WeatherApp
 This application gives you the weather.

-You have to specify a city which you want to know the weather from, you can select the units that are fahrenheit and selcius.
+You have to specify a city which you want to know the weather from, you can select the units that are fahrenheit and celcius.

 this application as well connects with an API to gives the weather after your query.